 Our DIY bath oil is made with moisturising rice bran oil which is known for its ability to cleanse, soften, moisturise, soothe, nourish, and smooth the skin.
-Pour our DIY Foaming Bath Oil into a hot bath and enjoy a fragrant, foaming and skin-softening bath fragranced with essential oils or emulsify by using a scrunchie or sponge in the shower or bath.
-I made our latest batch with sweet orange essential oil and it is delicious.
+Pour our DIY Foaming Bath Oil into a hot bath and enjoy a fragrant, foaming and skin-softening bath fragranced with essential oils or emulsify by using a scrunchie or sponge in the or bath.
+I made our latest batch with sweet orange essential oil and it is delicious and who doesn’t love a bubble bath?
+If as foaming shower oil you need to ensure that you use it on a flannel, scrunchie or sponge and lather before use.
+We really enjoy making our own skincare products and experimenting.

 How to make DIY Foaming Shower and Bath Oil

 Whichever of the oils you decide to use, the principle of making it is the same.
-2% of essential oil are used with a carrier oil such as almond oil, olive oil, castor oil, jojoba oil, sunflower oil or rice bran oil that we prefer to use.
+2% of essential oil are used with a carrier oil such as sweet almond oil, olive oil, castor oil, jojoba oil, sunflower oil, grapeseed oil, apricot kernel oil or rice bran oil that we prefer to use.
+We don’t use coconut oil as it solidifies as it is too cold in the United Kingdom most of the year.
+We don’t use artificial fragrance oils, instead preferring essential oils.

-Mix and store your bath oils into a dark (again ur preference) or clear glass jar or bottle (protecting the oils from daylight if using a clear glass) shake well and leave to mature for 2 weeks.
+Mix and store your bath oils in a dark (again our preference) or clear glass jar or bottle (protecting the oils from daylight if using clear glass as we are not using any harsh chemical preservatives) shake well and leave to mature for 2 weeks.
+If you want to produce in large batches, or if you’d like a more complex blend, then partner with an essential oil company that offers private labeling may be your best option.

 This is my husband’s favourite bath product.
 I make his with peppermint, yarrow, fennel, pine & eucalyptus essential oil, as they moisturise the skin, de-stress the mind, relieve aches and pains, ease stress headaches and clear the airways.